Museum of Photographic Arts

-The Museum of Photographic Arts (MOPA) is a museum in San Diego's Balboa Park.
+The Museum of Photographic Arts (MOPA) is a museum in Balboa Park in San Diego, California.
 First founded in 1974, MOPA opened in 1983.
 MOPA is one of three museums in the US dedicated exclusively to the collection and preservation of photography, with a mission to inspire, educate and engage the broadest possible audience through the presentation, collection, and preservation of photography, film and video.
 The museum's address is 1649 El Prado, San Diego, CA, 92101.

 History

 Arthur Ollman was the museum's first executive director.
 Deborah Klochko is the current (2013) executive director.
 In March 2000, the museum re-opened to the public after a twelve-month renovation project.
 It expanded its gallery space and added a classroom, a theater, a print viewing room and a 20,000-volume library.